AustinEast/echo-flixel/README.md

 TODO

 ## Example
-TODO (In the meantime, check the `sample` directory for a simple example)
+TODO (In the meantime, check the `sample` directory for some simple examples)